S-C-A-N/SCANsat/README.md

 ------------------------------------------
 SCANsat does not interpolate satellite paths during time warp; nevertheless, due to the relatively large field of view of each sensor, it's still possible to acquire data faster by time warping.
-The maximum recommended time warp speed is currently **1000x**.
+The maximum recommended time warp speed is currently **10,000x**.
 Scanning at this warp factor should allow identical scanning performance (in terms of [swath width](http://en.wikipedia.org/wiki/Swath_width)) as scanning at *1x*.

+As an example of speed, here is a BigMap rendering of a scan at **100x**:
+![this is pretty peaceful][bigmap-scan-100x]

+And this is a BigMap rendering of the same orbit, but later in the scan.
+It starts at **1000x** and then speeds up to **10,000x**:
+![this makes my OCD happy][bigmap-scan-10000x]

+Notice that the only gaps in coverage are those at the poles (ie, the selected inclination was not high enough to capture the poles).

 ### 9. Note Concerning Data Sources
 ------------------------------------------